JoinColony/colonyNetwork/docs/_TLDR_Glossary.md

 A discrete unit of work which requires no further subdivision or delegation, and which can be evaluated as complete or incomplete based on some set of criteria.

 ### Token Issuance Rate
-The rate at which new native tokens are minted and made available to fund tasks.
+The rate at which new internal tokens are minted and made available to fund tasks.
 A higher rate could result in an inflated supply and perhaps diminishing value per-token.

 ### Token Supply Ceiling
 An upper bound on the total supply of a token.